Adaptive Robust High-Precision Atomic Gravimetry: Precision improvement of realistic atomic gravimeters

 To improve the precision of quantum gravimeters, one can also try to the interferometric area to make the effective momentum as large as possible~\cite{altin2013precision,mazzoni2015large,abend2016atom,hardman2016simultaneous,cheng2018momentum,zhang2023ultrahigh}.
 It has been demonstrated that one can increase the effective momentum via large momentum transfer using Bragg diffraction.
 This allows to improve the sensitivity by increasing the effective separation between the two interfering atomic samples.
 Thus applying our BGE algorithm to the Bragg atomic gravimeters may improve the gravity measurement precision even further.
 Unlike the Raman atomic gravimeter, the phase accumulation of the Bragg atomic gravimeter becomes

 where $d$ means the diffraction order and $T_i$ is the interrogation time for the $i$-th Bayesian iteration.
 It obtains the transfer of multiphoton momentum without changing the internal state of the atom, which can reduce the influence of electromagnetic field fluctuations on the probability of internal state transition.
 Most importantly, it can offer $d$ times enhancement under the same interrogation time due to $d$ order of Bragg transition.

-As shown in Fig.~\ref{Bragg comparision}~(a), the precision obtained by BGE is proportional to the diffraction order $d$, which means the higher the diffraction order, the higher measurement precision can be.
+As shown in figure~\ref{Bragg comparision}(a), the precision obtained by BGE is proportional to the diffraction order $d$, which means the higher the diffraction order, the higher measurement precision can be.
 We also show the performances of BGE in comparison with conventional frequentist method under phase noise.
 On one hand, the presence of phase noise makes the transition probability deviate from the noise-free situation, resulting in large fluctuations in the fringe fitting method.
-The effect of $\sigma_g$ related to phase noise is more pronounced at the higher the diffraction order of the Bragg atomic gravimeter, and in Fig.~\ref{Bragg comparision}~(b) we show that the effect of noise is at a diffraction order of $16$.
+The effect of $\sigma_g$ related to phase noise is more pronounced at the higher the diffraction order of the Bragg atomic gravimeter, and in figure~\ref{Bragg comparision}(b) we show that the effect of noise is at a diffraction order of $16$.
 On the another hand, BGE still achieves high precision in the same phase noise strength.
 When the $\sigma_g$ is less than $8\times 10^{-9} \rm{m/s^2}$, the phase noise has little effect on the precision.
-However, as $\sigma_g$ continues to increase, the center of the likelihood function and the prior function deviate too much, which will cause iterative errors and large fluctuations in precision, see the triangles in Fig.~\ref{Bragg comparision}~(b).
+However, as $\sigma_g$ continues to increase, the center of the likelihood function and the prior function deviate too much, which will cause iterative errors and large fluctuations in precision, see the triangles in figure~\ref{Bragg comparision}(b).